BenKohn2004/Saber_Box/README.md

 Position Tracking

 Tracking Boxes are created based on the confidence of the previously tracked positions.
 The tracking box expands to accommodate a larger region if the previous positions were uncertain and shrinks to its smallest size once a confident position is established.
-The torsos and scoring box use almost exclusively the detections from the Mask RCNN model and tracking boxes.
+The torsos and scoring box use almost exclusively the detections from the Yolo model and tracking boxes.
 The bell guards use a hierarchy of possibilities based on the confidence of various inputs.

-Human Pose Approximation is used when there is a high confidence in the wrist position of the human pose model.
-When the human pose is used the position is slightly forward and above the wrist position.
-The human pose is also used to determine if the bell guard has move behind the fencer’s knee.
-If the bell guard position is close to the knee then the knee position is used for the bell guard until the bell guard is again determined to be away from the knee.
-This is used to prevent a bell guard being obscured by the knee and the program assuming that the bell guard position continues to move backwards.

 Motion Difference Tracking is used most often when the fencers are close to one another moving quickly.
 The quick motion is detrimental to both detection and human pose approximation.
 A small tracking box is used near the expected position of the bell guard.
 The difference between two frames is taken and sequential erosion and dilations are used to remove noise and highlight the contours of the bell guard.
 The most forward portion of the contour is then assumed to be the bell guard.
 It is done multiple times using smaller erosion values until a contour remains or the attempt fails.

 If the previous attempts at determining a position fail, then the expected position is used based on the two previous positions and an assumed constant speed.

 Scoring Box Lights

 The score box detections can be unreliable depending on the type of box, background and lighting.
-Ideally the score box can be detected a change in the color or HSV of the lights from a default can detected.
-The default is calculated during the Engarde Positioning.
-Since the score box detections are unreliable it is difficult to know where to analyze for the light changes.
-As a work around one of the settings allows for an assumed two lights on when the bell guards are within are certain distance of each other based on the total width of the frame.
-One of the planned future changes is to use an ARTag near the score box so that the tag can imply the location and size of the score box.
+The Saber Box attempts to detect the scoring box lights by detecting the score box and then looking for a change in color in the upper quadrants.
+Due to the variations in scoring machines, setups and lighting, this often fails and the Saber Box defaults to using the position of the bellguards to determine when the lights illuminate.
+When the bellguards are close to each other, the fencers are assumed to hit.
+This results in the Saber Box assuming that both fencers hit at the same time.

 Creating the Clip Vector and Analyzing the Position